iahsanujunda/iahsanujunda.github.io/source/_posts/Intuition-to-Recommender-System-for-Implicit-Feedback-Dataset.md

 ## User-Item Interaction for Recommendation

 In ideal world, our users would inform us their preference to items they have interact with.
-Imagine a 5 star rating systems in a music streaming app, where every users give their rating based how they are feeling after listening to songs.
+Imagine a 5 star rating systems in a music streaming service, where every users give their rating based how they are feeling after listening to songs.
 This is called *explicit data*, seeing as users give their preference *explicitly*.

 However, real world is rarely ideal.
 Sometimes forcing users to give feedback everytime they interact with an item makes for bad experience, or perhaps explicit feedback is simply not possible to collect, for example due to regulation.
 There are other cases of course where we simply can't collect explicit feedback, and in all those cases we might need to turn to *implicit feedback*.